tidev/alloy/README.md

 * Do this once:
 	1. Download and install [Node.js](http://nodejs.org/), if necessary
+	2. Downaload and install [npm](https://github.com/isaacs/npm/), if necessary
-	2. At the command line: `sudo npm install -g alloy`
+	3. At the command line: `sudo npm install -g alloy`
 * Do this for each project you create:
-	3. Create a new mobile project in Titanium Studio, we'll call its path **PATH/TO/PROJECT**.
+	4. Create a new mobile project in Titanium Studio, we'll call its path **PATH/TO/PROJECT**.
-	4. `cd PATH/TO/PROJECT`
+	5. `cd PATH/TO/PROJECT`
-	5. `alloy new .`
+	6. `alloy new .`

 After these steps, you can now run your projects in Titanium Studio.
 Be aware when working with an Alloy project that all files in your **Resources** directory are subject to being overwritten.
 All your work should be done in your project's **app** folder.

+Environment requirements:
+	Titanium SDK  2.1.0 and greater

+At this point we only support Alloy development on OSX.

 Installation
 -------------